adamaltmejd/education-choice-pap/2_Replication_of_Kirkeboen_et_al_2016.md

 Before joining the application data to the individual registry we will perform a number of operations to properly identify the correct treatment margins.
 We follow the description given by @Kirkeboen2016_field_study through email correspondance closely.

-1. Keep only applications to degree programs
+1. Keep only applications to degree programs.
-1. Remove invalid applications, where the student is not qualified or where something is missing (after imputing application scores from the applicants other applications in that admission group and year)
+1. Remove invalid applications, where the student is not qualified or where something is missing (after imputing application scores from the applicants other applications in that admission group and year).
 1. Drop applicants admitted in special quotas (apart from grades and standardized tests).
-1. Keep only the first observed application.
+1. Keep only the first observed application to a degree program.
-1. Keep only applicants with no higher education when applying.
+1. Keep only applicants with no higher education (degree) when applying.
-1. Drop all dominated programs.
-I.e. those where a higher ranked field had a lower admission threshold, that would thus never be offered to the applicant.
 1. Aggregate choices into fields of study and collapse rankings to get relevant choice margins (between different fields).
-I.e. if a student applied to med school in two different cities as their preferred choice, then to three engineering schools, and last to a business school; collapse into ($j$) medicine, ($k$) engineering, ($l$) business
+I.e. if a student applied to med school in two different cities as their preferred choice, then to three engineering schools, and last to a business school; collapse into ($j$) medicine, ($k$) engineering, ($l$) business.
+When collapsing follow the same procedure as when collapsing admission groups, keeping the most successful outcome.
 1. Keep those observations where there is (quasi) randomization on the correct margin.
     (a) When using the natural experiment, keep only those that participate in a lottery that if they win would put them in preferred field $j$ and if they loose in field $k$.
     (b) For the regression discontinuity approach, this translates to cases where the applicant is predicted to be offered $j$ ($k$) but would have been offered $k$ ($j$) if their score was lower (higher).